PAndaContron/CommunismSite/index.md

-## The worker shall suffer no more!
+## The common worker shall suffer no more!